AvaCon/LSL-OpenSim-Script-Library/README.md

 # LSL-OpenSim-Script-Library
 LSL OpenSim Script Library

-Library of script that can be used in OpenSim
+Library of scripts that can be used in OpenSim